RikudouSage/GogDownloader/README.md

 ### Downloading games

 For downloading you use the `download` command: `gog-downloader download`.

+> Note: On a slower system (like various NAS servers) you might get an error about reaching idle timeout.
+> This may be solved by increasing the --idle-timeout parameter.

 You can filter by language and operating system.
 You can also fall back to English if the game doesn't support the language you specified.
 You can also specify the target directory